-- 1. Using a micrometer, measure the outside diameter of the rocker arm shaft. - 2.
+- measure the outside diameter - 1.
+Using a micrometer, measure the outside diameter of the rocker arm shaft. - 2.
 Acceptable outside diameter range must be within specifications.

 1. Apply grease to the inside surface of the valve seals; then place a lower spring seat and valve guide seal over each valve guide.